alexgo-io/alexlab-doc/docs/product-features/self-service-listing.md

 <figure><img src="../.gitbook/assets/self-service-listing/main-page.png" alt="Self-Service Listing page"><figcaption></figcaption></figure>

-### Step 1: Submit token information & deposit the anchor token
+### Step 1: Submit Token Information and Deposit the Anchor Token

 In this step, you will set up the pool trading pair and configuration parameters.
 As part of this same transaction, you will transfer the anchor token's initial liquidity :moneybag: :anchor:.